lyonelpierce/trustink/documentation/voice-assistant-guide.md

 ### Speech Input → Speech Response Flow

 1. **User speaks query** after activating the microphone
-2. **Speech is converted to text** using Web Speech API
+2. **Speech is converted to text** using Web Speech API (current) or ElevenLabs Conversational AI (planned)
 3. **System processes the text query** in the context of the current document
 4. **Text response is displayed** in the conversation history
-5. **Response is spoken back** using SpeechSynthesis API
+5. **Response is spoken back** using SpeechSynthesis API (current) or ElevenLabs TTS (planned)
 6. **Document sections may be highlighted** based on relevance to the query

 ## Current Implementation

-The voice assistant is implemented using the native Web Speech API built into modern browsers:
+The voice assistant is currently implemented using the native Web Speech API built into modern browsers:

 ### Speech Recognition (Speech-to-Text)